 Charmaine Nelson is a Professor of Art History.
 Receiving her PhD in Art History from the University of Manchester (UK) in 2001, she has taught at McGill since 2003.
 Her research and teaching interests include postcolonial and black feminist scholarship, Transatlantic Slavery Studies, and Black Diaspora Studies.
 Her scholarship examines Canadian, American, European, and Caribbean art and visual culture.
 Her research and teaching explores various types of “high” and “low” art and popular art forms including TV, film, photography, prints, sculpture, painting, and dress.
 She also works across various genres including portraiture, still-life, nudes, and landscape art.
 She has made ground-breaking contributions to the fields of the Visual Culture of Slavery, Race and Representation, Black Canadian Studies, and African Canadian Art History.

-Nelson has published six books.
-They include the co-edited volume Racism Eh?: A Critical Inter-Disciplinary Anthology of Race and Racism in Canada (Concord, Ontario: Captus Press, 2004), the edited volumes Ebony Roots, Northern Soil: Perspectives on Blackness in Canada (Newcastle upon Tyne, UK: Cambridge Scholars Press, 2010) and Legacies Denied: Unearthing the Visual Culture of Canadian Slavery (Montreal: Printed for author by McGill Copy Service, 2013) and three single-authored books entitled The Color of Stone: Sculpting the Black Female Subject in Nineteenth-Century America (Minneapolis: University of Minnesota Press, 2007) and Representing the Black Female Subject in Western Art (New York: Routledge, 2010), and Slavery, Geography, and Empire in Nineteenth-Century Marine Landscapes of Montreal and Jamaica (Surrey, UK: Ashgate Publishing/Routledge – Taylor and Francis, 2016).
+Nelson has published seven books.
+They include the co-edited volume Racism Eh?: A Critical Inter-Disciplinary Anthology of Race and Racism in Canada (Concord, Ontario: Captus Press, 2004), the edited volumes Ebony Roots, Northern Soil: Perspectives on Blackness in Canada (Newcastle upon Tyne, UK: Cambridge Scholars Press, 2010), Legacies Denied: Unearthing the Visual Culture of Canadian Slavery (Montreal: Printed for author by McGill Copy Service, 2013) and Towards an African Canadian Art History: Art, Memory, and Resistance (Concord, Ontario: Captus Press, 2018) and three single-authored books entitled The Color of Stone: Sculpting the Black Female Subject in Nineteenth-Century America (Minneapolis: University of Minnesota Press, 2007) and Representing the Black Female Subject in Western Art (New York: Routledge, 2010), and Slavery, Geography, and Empire in Nineteenth-Century Marine Landscapes of Montreal and Jamaica (Surrey, UK: Ashgate Publishing/Routledge – Taylor and Francis, 2016).

-Her seventh book, Towards an African-Canadian Art History: Art, Memory, and Resistance (Concord, Ontario: Captus Press, forthcoming 2016) will be the first to consolidate the field of African Canadian Art History.
+Her seventh book, Towards an African-Canadian Art History: Art, Memory, and Resistance (Concord, Ontario: Captus Press, 2018) is the first to consolidate the field of African Canadian Art History.
 With topics spanning a time frame from 1786 until the present, it brings together chapters on black Canadian artists with others on the representation of black subjects in Canadian Art.